 20210909_perc_cat_hubs.json"))

 This function is helpful because the data they are working with is in JSON format, which can be complicated to work with.
-The rio package simplifies it into just one line:
+The rio package simplifies it into just one line.

 Plotting One Region and Year

 Let’s start by looking at just one region (the Southwest) in one year (2003).
 First, we filter our data and save it as a new object called southwest_2003: